turbot/steampipe-docs/docs/managing/workspaces.md

 by name.

-Any unset arguments will assume use the default values - you don't need to set them all:
+Any unset arguments will assume the default values - you don't need to set them all:

 ```hcl
 workspace "default" {